 Out of the two filtered water bottles, the WatertoGo bottle is the clear winner.
 The much superior filtration technology removes the need for any additional treatment of water, giving an all-in-one solution to clean drinking water.
 It is not only affordable, but it is also very environmentally friendly, with each recyclable filter treating up to 200L of water, equalling out to 5p per litre.

-Despite the WatertoGo bottle being our favourite, we would still recommend the Lifestraw bottle to anyone who is not interested in complete water treatment.
-The Lifestraw bottle is a great size and features great usability.
+Despite the WatertoGo bottle being our favourite, we would still recommend adding the Lifestraw bottle to your essential travel kit if you are not interested in complete water treatment.
+The Lifestraw bottle is an ideal size and features great usability.
 The filter lasts for up to 6 months and removes larger contaminants such as bacteria and parasites.

 FAQs on the Best Filter Water Bottle for Travel